This article is an answer to the benefits and drawbacks of CQRS under the light of the DDD practices.

 Level 4 / Optional Event-sourcing

-Well it is not a maturity level but another practice that fits with CQRS.
+Well, it is not a maturity level but another practice that fits with CQRS.
 Your commands are using the writing model to modify the write storage.
-Instead your commands produce application events.
-These events stored into a log and can be used to replay the history of a database and eventually restore it.
+Instead, your commands produce application events.
+These events stored in a log and can be used to replay the history of a database and eventually restore it.